inspec/inspec-aws/docs/resources/aws_ec2_transit_gateway_route_table_association.md

 # aws\_ec2\_transit\_gateway\_route\_table\_association

-Use the `aws_ec2_transit_gateway_route_table_association` InSpec audit resource to test properties of a single AWS transit gateway route table association.
+Use the `aws_ec2_transit_gateway_route_table_association` InSpec audit resource to test the properties of a single AWS transit gateway route table association.

 A transit gateway route table association associates the specified attachment with the specified transit gateway route table.
 You can associate only one route table with an attachment.